“Learning is the only thing the mind never exhausts, never fears and never regrets” Leonardo da Vinci

 Within school, my main role is to support children with all aspects of their learning whether in the classroom or in smaller intervention groups.
-As a child, I struggled with maths but this in now my favourite subject to teach.
+As a child, I struggled with maths, but this is now my favourite subject to teach.
 I am committed to building confidence in all children to enable them to succeed in their learning.

-Outside of school, I enjoy spending time with my family: Ellie, my beautiful (but elderly and smelly) golden retriever, husband and two grown up daughters (who have now flown the nest-although one lives nearby and is a frequent visitor as she like to make use of the free ‘doggy day care’ facilities for her mad cocker spaniel and raid the fridge on a regular basis).
+Outside of school, I enjoy spending time with my family: Lottie, my beautiful golden retriever, husband and two grown up daughters (who have now flown the nest-although one lives nearby and is a frequent visitor as she likes to make use of the free ‘doggy day care’ facilities for her mad cocker spaniel and raid the fridge on a regular basis).
 We live just outside Cranbrook and feel very lucky to live in such a beautiful part of the country.